anujsinha789/Bank_management_system/README.md

 # Bank_management_system
-A simple Bank management system made with React and SpringBoot
+A simple Bank management system made with React and SpringBoot.